-On average, the total cost of purchasing a quartz countertop and factoring in the cost of the installation will range between $1,500 and $5,500.
+On average, the total cost of purchasing a quartz countertop and factoring in the installation cost will range between $1,500 and $5,500.
 This, as we mentioned, depends on the quality of the quartz countertop chosen and additional adjustments needed.

 You’ll also need to factor in the cost of delivery.
-This is dependent on your proximity to the manufacturer and whether they offer free delivery on larger orders.
+Again, this is dependent on your proximity to the manufacturer and whether they offer free delivery on larger orders.

 Should I get a quartz countertop or granite countertop?
 Most shoppers are often torn between these two.
 However, quartz has a wider selection compared to granite.
 Also, quartz is more environmentally friendly and easier to maintain.
 On the other hand, granite is not environmentally friendly and not as durable as quartz.

-When it comes to quartz countertops cost vs granite, the cost of purchasing granite countertops and factoring in the installation costs ranges between $2,000 and $4,000.
+When it comes to quartz countertops cost vs. granite, purchasing granite countertops and factoring in the installation costs ranges between $2,000 and $4,000.
 Quartz is more affordable, with the average purchase and installation cost ranging between $1,500 and $5,500.
 Despite the slight difference in cost, you get more durability with quartz countertops compared to granite countertops.

 Here are some more tips to consider when shopping around for a quartz countertop.

 Select a countertop that fits the décor of your home: Selecting a countertop that fits the décor and your overall design sensibilities ensures that it won’t need to be replaced anytime soon.
 Lay out a plan with a qualified designer before you begin shopping.

 Have a budget and work around it: Having a realistic budget and the funds to make it a reality helps you stay within your means and avoid delays.